When a man began shooting in Maine, some froze while others ran. Now they’re left with questions

 “I slid basically into where the pins are and climbed up into the machine,” he said.

-The gunfire and violence destroyed an innocent night of bowling and socializing and turned it into tragedy.
+The gunman, Robert Card, was found dead from a self-inflicted gunshot Friday, two nights after he destroyed an innocent night of bowling and socializing and turned it into tragedy.
 People gunned down bowling for strikes and spares, throwing beanbags, shooting pool, having beers with friends, working the night shift.

 For Asselin and her mother, Tammy, the situation was especially gut-wrenching.
 A coach hustled the 10-year-old and several of her youth league teammates outside.
 An employee hid some of the children in a backroom office while other workers barricaded themselves in a freezer.
 She became separated from her mother, who initially stood frozen as others fled.